strangrjrjr/strangrjrjr.github.io/_posts/2020-06-18-A-Series-of-Tubes-Actioncable-Pt2.markdown

 ## Channels

 Now that we have the basics of generators down, we can dive into ActionCable.
 ActionCable is a WebSocket implementation that was integrated into Rails 5.
-ActionCable works by establishing a WebSocket connection with clients (called consumers), and then clients subscribe to channels to receive content.
+ActionCable works by establishing a WebSocket connection with clients, and then clients subscribe to channels to receive content.
 My app requires 2 connections at the moment, one for new conversations and one for messages within a given conversation.
 We can fire up our generator by running `rails g channel message && rails g channel conversation` and delve into the structure from there.

 In my `app` folder I'll now find a `channels` folder as well as the traditional `models` and `controllers` folders.
 Much like controllers, channels inherit from a parent class called `ApplicationChannel`.
 Each of my new channels contains 2 new methods `subscribed` and `unsubscribed`.
 These manage what happens when a client (henceforth called a consumer) establishes a connection with the channel.
 I use these methods to manage what data to send to which users.
 For example, here's my `MessagesChannel` subscribe method: